vanHeemstraSystems/k3d-headstart/100/100/README.md

 ### What is k3d?

 - k3d is a small program made for running a [K3s](https://k3s.io/) cluster in Docker.
-K3s is a lightweight, CNCF-certified Kubernetes distribution and Sandbox project.
-Designed for low-resource environments, K3s is distributed as a single binary that uses under 512MB of RAM.
-To learn more about K3s, head over to the [documentation](https://rancher.com/docs/k3s/latest/en/) or check out this [blog post](https://rancher.com/blog/2019/2019-02-26-introducing-k3s-the-lightweight-kubernetes-distribution-built-for-the-edge/) or [video](https://www.youtube.com/watch?v=hMr3prm9gDM).

 - k3d uses a [Docker image](https://hub.docker.com/r/rancher/k3s/tags) built from the [K3s repository](https://github.com/rancher/k3s) to spin up multiple K3s nodes in Docker containers on any machine with Docker installed.
 That way, a single physical (or virtual) machine (let’s call it Docker Host) can run multiple K3s clusters, with multiple server and agent nodes each, simultaneously.